confidential-containers/confidential-containers/quickstart.md

 In general, using CoCo involves the following steps:

-- Install CoCo using the operator
+- Install CoCo using the Helm charts
 - Add a runtimeClassName to your pod yaml
 - Deploy signed/encrypted container images (optional)
 - Setup attestation (optional)